SAP-samples/cloud-btp-cli-api-codejam/exercises/05-core-services-api-prep/README.md

 During the course of this and also the subsequent exercise you'll see that first hand, by observing that the JSON you saw in the previous exercise (emitted from `btp --format json list accounts/available-region`) is effectively the same as the output from a call to the corresponding API endpoint.

-While the process of calling an API is not complicated, there are some moving parts that work together are important for us to thoroughly understand.
-We'll do that together by taking a steady journey through those moving parts, with enough time to reflect and get things straight in our minds.
+While the process of calling an API is not complicated, there are some moving parts that work together are important for us to understand.

 In this exercise, you'll do some preparatory work that's required.
 In the next exercise, you'll use the information gained in this exercise (mostly the CF API endpoint that you need) to obtain credentials for the call.
 And in the exercise that follows that, you'll use those credentials to make the call and then examine the output.